 So here was the challenge: create a DIY Valentine wreath of your own vision, inspired by Christina, The DIY Mommy, a seriously talented and creative person.
 You should visit her original project.

-Pinterest~Inspired DIY Valentine Wreath
+Easy DIY Valentine Wreath Inspired by Pinterest

-Christina’s original project was How to Make a Heart~Shaped Book Page Wreath.
+Christina’s original project was How to Make a Heart-Shaped Book Page Wreath.
 She used cardstock and pages from a paperback book.
 Super cute, uh?